cardano-scaling/website/monthly/2024-11-monthly.md

 ### Nightly and backward compatibility workflows

-In order to provide more reliable and consistent releases, we have implemented nightly and backward compatibility workflows.
-The nightly workflow builds the Mithril Docker images every night.
-It also runs the backward compatibility workflow which checks the compatibility of the Mithril distribution to be released with the previous versions and creates a summary of the changes.
+We have implemented nightly and backward compatibility workflows to ensure more reliable and consistent releases.
+The nightly workflow builds Mithril Docker images every night and runs the backward compatibility workflow, which checks the compatibility of the upcoming Mithril distribution with previous versions, summarizing the changes.

 ![](img/2024-11-mithril-backward-compatibility.png)
 <small><center>The backward compatibility summary created by the workflow</center></small>